30-Minute Quick Chicken Brine Recipe

 Pulao Preparation Method

 Start by washing the rice well until the water runs clear.
-Then soak it for 30 minutes while you prepare the remaining ingredients.
+Then, soak it for 30 minutes while you prepare the remaining ingredients.
 Soaking helps the grains cook evenly and become fluffy.

 Drain the soaking rice and add it to the saucepan.
 Gently swirl to coat the rice with the spicy ghee for approximately 2 minutes.
 This step toasts the rice slightly and adds flavor.

 Add water or broth and salt.
 For most pulao recipes, employ a ratio of 1:2 (rice to liquid).
-Bring to a boil, then decrease heat to the lowest setting, cover securely, and simmer for 15 minutes without lifting the lid.
+Bring to a boil, decrease the heat to the lowest setting, cover securely, and simmer for 15 minutes without lifting the lid.

-After 15 minutes, turn off the heat but keep the pot covered for another 10 minutes.
+After 15 minutes, turn off the heat, but keep the pot covered for another 10 minutes.
 This resting interval enables the rice to continue cooking in its own steam.

 Finally, fluff the rice lightly with a fork and sprinkle with fresh herbs before serving.